TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/46 - 1 Corinthians/1 Corinthians 15/1 Corinthians 15.40.md

 ---

-There are also celestial bodies, and bodies terrestrial: but the glory of the celestial is one, and the [glory] of the terrestrial is another.
+There are also celestial bodies, and terrestrial bodies; but the glory of the celestial differs from that of the terrestrial.